-Microsoft Celeb (MS Celeb) is a dataset of 10 million face images scraped from the Internet and used for research and development of large-scale biometric recognition systems.
+Microsoft Celeb (MS-Celeb-1M) is a dataset of 10 million face images harvested from the Internet for the purpose of developing face recognition technologies.
 According to Microsoft Research, who created and published the dataset in 2016, MS Celeb is the largest publicly available face recognition dataset in the world, containing over 10 million images of nearly 100,000 individuals.
-Microsoft's goal in building this dataset was to distribute an initial training dataset of 100,000 individuals' images to accelerate research into recognizing a larger target list of one million people "using all the possibly collected face images of this individual on the web as training data".
+Microsoft's goal in building this dataset was to distribute an initial training dataset of 100,000 individuals' biometric data to accelerate research into recognizing a larger target list of one million people "using all the possibly collected face images of this individual on the web as training data".
 1

-These one million people, defined by Microsoft Research as "celebrities", are often merely people who must maintain an online presence for their professional lives.
-Microsoft's list of 1 million people is an expansive exploitation of the current reality that for many people, including academics, policy makers, writers, artists, activists, and journalists; maintaining an online presence is mandatory.
-This fact should not allow Microsoft nor anyone else to use their biometrics for research and development of surveillance technology.
-Many names in the target list even include people critical of the very technology Microsoft is using their name and biometric information to build.
-The list includes digital rights activists like Jillian York; artists critical of surveillance including Trevor Paglen, Jill Magid, and Aram Bartholl; Intercept founders Laura Poitras, Jeremy Scahill, and Glenn Greenwald; Data and Society founder danah boyd; and even Julie Brill, the former FTC commissioner responsible for protecting consumer privacy, to name only 8 out of 1 million.
+While the majority of people in this dataset are American and British actors, the exploitative use of the term "celebrity" extends far beyond Hollywood.
+Many of the names in the MS Celeb face recognition dataset are merely people who must maintain an online presence for their professional lives: journalists, artists, musicians, activists, policy makers, writers, and academics.
+Many people in the target list are even vocal critics of the very technology Microsoft is using their name and biometric information to build.
+It includes digital rights activists like Jillian York; artists critical of surveillance including Trevor Paglen, Jill Magid, and Aram Bartholl; Intercept founders Laura Poitras, Jeremy Scahill, and Glenn Greenwald; Data and Society founder danah boyd; Shoshana Zuboff, author of Surveillance Capitalism; and even Julie Brill, the former FTC commissioner responsible for protecting consumer privacy.

 |Ai Weiwei (220)||Artist, activist|

 |Jonathan Zittrain||EFF board member|

 |Julie Brill||Former FTC Commissioner|